-Disposal Authorisation Description of record and retention period Justification for retention period 1240 Criminal history checks Date last reviewed: 26 March 2014 1240 Criminal history checks Records relating to criminal history checks undertaken on an employee who is performing relevant or prescribed duties to assess their ongoing risk and suitability for a role.
-Includes criminal history checks of persons an agency proposes to engage or employ to perform relevant or prescribed duties as well as contractors, students and Date last reviewed: 26 March 2014 Background/business process: Chapter 5, Part 6 of the Public Service Act 2008 covers criminal history screening for assessing the suitability of current and prospective employees.
+Disposal Authorisation Description of record and retention period Justification for retention period 1240 Criminal history checks Date last reviewed: 26 March 2014 Records relating to criminal history checks undertaken on an employee who is performing relevant or prescribed duties to assess their ongoing risk and suitability for a role.
+Includes criminal history checks of persons an agency proposes to engage or employ to perform relevant or prescribed duties as well as contractors, students and volunteers.
+Disposal action - Until assessment of individual is complete.
+Background/business process: Chapter 5, Part 6 of the Public Service Act 2008 covers criminal history screening for assessing the suitability of current and prospective employees.
 No differences are highlighted in the criminal history process for prospective and current employees.
 The Public Service Act 2008 also specifically refers to the management of information received in relation to criminal history screening regardless of its purpose, such as pre and ongoing employment checks.
-This class covers criminal history checks undertaken in accordance with the Public Service Act 2008, the Local Government Act 2009, and any other act requiring a criminal history check on current and prospective employees such as service employees employed under the Police Service Administration Act 1990.
-Regulatory requirements: volunteers.
-Public Service Act 2008 Disposal action - Local Government Act 2009 Until assessment of individual Police Service Administration Act 1990 is complete.
-Business requirements:
+This class covers criminal history checks undertaken in accordance with the Public Service Act 2008 , the Local Government Act 2009 , and any other act requiring a criminal history check on current and prospective employees such as service employees employed under the Police Service Administration Act 1990 .
+Regulatory requirements: Public Service Act 2008 Local Government Act 2009 Police Service Administration Act 1990 Business requirements: